Ousmane Touré (footballer)

-Ousmane Touré (born 18 February 2005) is a French professional footballer who plays as a centre-back for club Lille.
+Ousmane Touré (born 18 February 2005) is a French professional footballer who plays as a centre-back for club Dunkerque on loan from Lille.

 Club career

 A Lille academy graduate, Touré started playing football for ES Ennequin and Olympic Hallennois, both amateur clubs located in Lille area.
 On 26 July 2022, he signed his first professional contract with Lille until 2025, and joined their reserve side.
 On 17 July 2024, he extended his contract with Lille until 2028.
 He made his senior and professional debut with Lille as a substitute in a 1–1 UEFA Champions League tie with Fenerbahçe on 13 August 2024.

 On 6 January 2025, Touré joined Championnat National club Valenciennes FC on loan until 30 June 2025.

 Personal life

 Born in France, Touré is of Malian descent.